pkosiec/mongo-seeding/core/README.md

 You can override any default configuration property by passing partial config object to the `Seeder` constructor.
 The object is merged with the default configuration object.
 To use all default settings, simply omit the constructor argument (`new Seeder()`).

-The following snippets represents the type definition of `Seeder` config with all available properties:
+The following snippet represents the type definition of `Seeder` config with all available properties:

 ```javascript
 export interface SeederConfig {